Jon Berti Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.
+- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.16).

-- Rangers pitchers combine to allow 123 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- The Rangers rank 11th in baseball in home runs surrendered (125 total, 1.1 per game).

-- In his most recent appearance on Tuesday, July 25, the righty threw five innings against the Houston Astros, giving up six earned runs while surrendering seven hits.
+- In his last appearance on Wednesday against the Chicago White Sox, the lefty threw six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.